-Real Milk Paint is a leading-class, environmentally safe product for use within any painting project.
+Real Milk Paint is a leading milk paint brand, an environmentally safe product made from milk paint powder purified casein and pigments that is for use within any DIY painting project.
 But the value of the milk paint and the quality of the final result is partly derived from how well the project is prepared.
-This means that before you begin your paintwork, it’s important to learn more about project prep work.
+This means that before you begin painting raw wood or furniture with milk paint, it’s important to learn more about project prep work.

-1 – Add a Bonding Agent to Ensure Adhesion
+5 – Add a Bonding Agent to Ensure Adhesion

 One of the top mistakes many people make when painting over another finish or paint is not adding a bonding agent to milk paint.
 The bonding agent is critical if the existing finish and surface has been coated with another paint or a sealer before the painting work takes place.
 When the bonding agent is added to the first coat, it helps ensure you achieve the ideal result.
 Remember to test the bonding agent on a small area of the project first and to follow the directions for its use strictly according to the manufacturer’s instructions.

 For outdoor furniture or projects, be sure to add a protective tough coat topcoat to ensure durability against the elements.
 However, if you want to achieve a more distressed look on your piece of furniture, apply hemp oil to the areas where you want chipping and immediately coat with milk paint.

 Choose Real Milk Paint For Painting Furniture and Other DIY Projects

 Many people choose milk paint over chalk paint because of its superior durability.
 Milk paint is also more resistant to scratches and chipping than chalk paint, making it a great choice as furniture paint or paint for high-traffic areas.
 Milk paints can bring a stylish appeal to any painting project!
 So shop for your milk paints now.